detekt/detekt-custom-rule-template/README.md

 Finds publicly exposed mutable types e.g. `MutableStateFlow<>`.
 These are likely to lead to bugs, prefer to expose a non-mutable `Flow` (e.g. with `_mutableStateFlow.asStateFlow()`) or other non-mutable type.
 [See here](https://github.com/hbmartin/hbmartin-detekt-rules/blob/main/src/test/kotlin/me/haroldmartin/detektrules/MutableTypeShouldBePrivateTest.kt) for triggering and non-triggering examples.

 ### NoCallbacksInFunctions
 Finds uses of callbacks in functions.
 This can lead to a mixed concurrency paradigm and are likely to lead to bugs or stalled threads, prefer to use a suspend function instead.
 Use the `ignoreAnnotated` configuration to allow callbacks in `@Composable` functions.
+[See here](https://github.com/hbmartin/hbmartin-detekt-rules/blob/main/src/test/kotlin/me/haroldmartin/detektrules/NoCallbacksInFunctionsTest.kt) for triggering and non-triggering examples.

 ### NoNotNullOperator